goodwi11/Documentation_en/docs/source/promode.rst

 **Legal & Compliance Settings (TOS&Privacy Settings)**
 ------------------------------------------------------

-These settings allow you to customize the Terms of Service (TOS), Privacy Policy and Cookies pages.
+These settings allow you to customize the Terms of Service (TOS), Privacy Policy and Cookies pages:

 .. list-table::
    :header-rows: 1